Jaz Beach

 Jaz (Јаз, [jâːz]) is a beach in the Budva Municipality in Montenegro.
-It is located 2.5 km west of Budva.
-It consists of two parts, one 850 m long and the other, formerly a nudist beach, 450 m long.
-It is a pebble beach, with a campground along the greater part of the beach (capacity 2,000 lots).
+It is located 2.5 km west of central Budva.
+It consists of two areas, one of which measures about 850 metres (or slightly under 1 km) and the other, formerly a nudist beach, stretches around 450 metres (0.45 km).
+It is unique in that it is a pebble beach; there is a campground along the main section of the beach as well, with an availability of 2,000 lots.

-While it is among the longer beaches in Montenegro, and is a popular beach for sunbathing and camping, it has gained international prominence as a host of numerous concerts and happenings in recent years.
+While it is one of the longer beaches in Montenegro—and a popular spot for sunbathing, swimming, camping, etc.— Jaz has gained prominence in the years since an area was remodeled, and can now host major musical acts and performances.
+A concert stage (with connected backstage facilities) was built, along with better road access, and seating for over 40,000 spectators.
+This project, plus other amenities, were constructed from the ground-up or refurbished from the existing infrastructure.

-The vast hinterlands of the Jaz beach are considered among the greatest potentials for tourism development on the Montenegrin coast, as there are few undeveloped areas left on the coast besides Jaz (notably Buljarica, Velika Plaža and Ada Bojana).
+The vast hinterlands of Jaz Beach are considered among the greatest potentials for tourism development on the Montenegrin coast—and indeed the Mediterranean and Adriatic regions as a whole—as there are few undeveloped areas left on the coast besides Jaz (notably Buljarica, Velika Plaža and Ada Bojana).

 Concert location

 With the spring 2007 announcement of The Rolling Stones playing the beach in July 2007, Jaz Beach started to figure as open-air concert location for global acts.
 However, by summer 2009 the concerts ended.

 The annual summer events were seen as an attempt to boost Montenegro's international image, as well as to promote the country as a tourist destination.
 In largest part they've been financed by Svetozar Marović, influential Montenegrin politician, and a native of Budva.